APenketh/dynamic-dns-with-route53/README.md

 If you do not already have pip then follow these instructions to install it and then run the commands above: https://pip.pypa.io/en/stable/installing/

-Next you can copy the file 'updater.py' from the main repositry onto your server or computer or you can clone the repository.
+Next you can copy the file 'updater.py' from the main repository onto your server or computer or you can clone the repository.
 Once you have the file on the server you want to change the permissions to allow the execution of the file by the user you want to run the script as.
 See an example of the command you want to run below;

 ```
 # Add New User To Run The Script As (Best for security)
 adduser dynamicdns

-# Clone the repositoery
+# Clone the repository
 git clone https://github.com/APenketh/dynamic-dns-with-route53.git

 # Changing permissions